bitcoin-dev-project/bitcoiner-intro-to-rust/15_reading_outputs_and_tuple_structs.md

 Two things to note here:
 1. Notice how the `to_btc` method has a `self` argument.
 The `self` is the specific *instance* of this struct.
 It will be passed in by default when the instance calls the `to_btc` method.
 This allows us to access the `u64` value of that instance with `self.0`.
+2. We're setting the `self` argument as a *shared reference* with the `&` sign.
+We're doing this because we don't need ownership of the instance nor do we need to mutate the actual instance.
+All we need to do is read its contents and output an `f64` result.
 2. We made sure to change the `amount` type in `Output` to `f64` from `u64`.

 Let's now update our `read_u64` method.
 Since this is only being used for the amount, we'll rename it to `read_amount` and return the `Amount` type: